Fourthhy/free-lunch-eligibility-check-system/README.md

   <h2>React + Vite + Shadcn + Tailwind + Firebase</h2>
 </div>

-<h2>This problem is created to solve the following problems experiened by our students:</h2>
+<h2>This system is created to solve the following problems experiened by our students:</h2>
 <ul>
   <li>Loss of Meal Coupon
   <li>Displacement of Meal Coupon </li>